Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: System Model

+The number of active users per cell $K \in \{20, 50, 100\}$ reflects a low, medium, and high number of active users distributed uniformly around the BS.
 The cyclic prefix overhead for orthogonal frequency division multiplexing (OFDM) is considered at $5\%$.
 Three carrier frequencies in the sub-$6$~GHz are considered: $700$, $1800$, and $3500$~MHz.
 The corresponding bandwidths are: $10$~MHz, $20$~MHz, and $100$~MHz as in the 5G NR frequency bands~\cite{3GPPNR}.
-Note that systems using the former frequencies, $700$ and $1800$~MHz, operate in frequency division duplex (FDD) mode where the full bandwidth is used in DL, while those using the later frequency, $3500$~MHz, operate in a TDD mode where $3/4$ proportion of the bandwidth is for DL\footnote{For mMIMO systems, TDD mode is preferred as the channel estimation scales with the number of users and not with the number of antennas.
-However, for sub-$6$~GHz frequencies, the number of antennas is relatively low and both FDD and TDD are used~\cite{3GPPNR}.}.
+Note that systems using the former frequencies, $700$ and $1800$~MHz, operate in frequency division duplex (FDD) mode where the full bandwidth is used in DL, while those using the later frequency, $3500$~MHz, operate in a TDD mode where $3/4$ proportion of the bandwidth is for DL.
+For mMIMO systems, TDD mode is preferred as the channel estimation scales with the number of users and not with the number of antennas.
+However, for sub-$6$~GHz frequencies, the number of antennas is relatively low and both FDD and TDD are used~\cite{3GPPNR}.
 The RZF linear precoder is used as an efficient and low-complex precoder for MU MIMO systems.
 Other precoders such as: ZF, maximum ratio (MR) or minimum mean-squared error (MMSE) are not recommended.
 Indeed, ZF is not efficient when users are close to each other.
-MR is low-complex but has a limited data rate while MMSE is optimal but very complex for practical implementation~\cite{MassiveMIMOBook}. \\ Two type of single-cell BSs are considered: \begin{itemize} \item High tower BS (TV tower): A BS with a transmitter height of $150$~m and a transmit power of $100$~W. The value of the tower height is inspired from digital terrestrial television broadcasting (DTTB) where TV tower effective height is equal to $150$~m in rural scenarios~\cite{ITU}. \item Legacy BS: A BS with a transmitter height of $25$~m and a transmit power of $40$~W. These parameters are considered as a benchmark. \end{itemize}
+MR is low-complex but has a limited data rate while MMSE is optimal but very complex for practical implementation.
+A perfect CSI is assumed.
+Fortunately, RZF performs well even with channel estimation using low complex estimators as least-squares (LS)~\cite{MassiveMIMOBook}.\\ Two type of single-cell BSs are considered: \begin{itemize}[noitemsep,nolistsep] \item High tower BS (TV tower): A BS with a transmitter height of $150$~m and a transmit power of $100$~W. The value of the tower height is inspired from digital terrestrial television broadcasting (DTTB) where TV tower effective height is equal to $150$~m in rural scenarios~\cite{ITU}. \item Legacy BS: A BS with a transmitter height of $25$~m and a transmit power of $40$~W. These parameters are considered as a benchmark. \end{itemize}